daostack/arc.js_legacy/docs/Configuration.md

 **estimateGas**
 Set this to `true` to have Arc.js estimate the gas cost of each transaction.
 See [Estimating Gas Limits](#gaslimits).

-**foundersConfigurationLocation**
-The location of a custom founders json configuration file, including the name of the file.
-The default points to `founders.json` located in arc.js/migrations which defines default founders for ganache.
-If the value is given as a relative path, then it must be relative to arc.js/dist/migrations.
-Refer here for [more about how to define founders](Migration.md#founders).

 <a name="logging"></a>
 **logLevel**
 The level of logging.
 Default is 9 (`LogLevel.error | LogLevel.info`).
 The available log levels, which may be combined, are: